srisreedhar/Sphoorthi-FreeSummerClasses-2025/ClassNotes.md

 ```

 # Connecting to internet
-# we use requests library to connect to internet and perform tass which needs connectivity
+### we use requests library to connect to internet and perform tasks which needs Internet connectivity / connecting to web applications

 ### handling requests - responses